 Notes: p < 0.01, p < 0.05, p < 0.1 The first three columns show results for the full sample, while the remaining columns show results conditional on firm size bins.
 All regressions control for a third order polynomial in the number of FTE employees in January, awareness of programs at baseline, years of education dummies, gender, age group dummies, firm sector, firm age, country dummies, and the date the survey was completed.
-The "Expectation index" is composed of questions about recovery, future layoffs, and future closure or bankruptcy; the "Outcome index" is composed of questions about revenue loss, past layoffs, and permanent closure; and the "Approval index" is composed of questions about approval of policies for SMEs, workers, and the government's overall response.
+The "Expectation index" is composed of questions about recovery, future layoffs, and future closure or bankruptcy; the "Outcome index" is composed of questions about respective statistics of programs at the survey and the "Approval index" is composed of questions about approval of policies for SMEs, workers, and the government's overall response.